kuzzleio/documentation-old/src/kuzzle-events/core/index.md

 {{{since "1.0.0"}}}

-Events triggered to synchronize Kuzzle Backend instances in a cluster.
+Events triggered to synchronize Kuzzle server nodes in a cluster.

 ---